 At Prince of Wales we believe that children need to have a safe, nurturing environment where children can develop their awe and wonder of the world.
 We aim to provide a stimulating, child centred place of learning that promotes an independent, confident and happy child with a passion for learning.

-We hope you are all well.
-You are all doing great at school!
 If you are new to our school, please click on the link below to meet your lovely teachers.

 Welcome to Nursery Video: https://youtu.be/j7zOBkfpX3o